Grades and study results

 Higher education documents

 For higher education, students must show all their diplomas and transcripts.
-If students completed their studies at a university or an affiliate institution, they must show a diploma and lists of marks from that university.
+If students completed their studies at a university or an affiliate institution, they must show a diploma and transcript(s) from that university.

 Please note:

-- sometimes students don’t have their diploma (yet), even years after graduation.
+- sometimes students do not have their diploma (yet), even years after graduation.
 In that case, the Nigerian higher education institution can send a graduation statement.

 - The term 'direct' or 'indirect' are often mentioned on the transcript.
 This provides information on how the study was admitted to the study programme.